Skip to content

 The step-by-step buying process

-Buying your first home involves several stages, from getting your finances in order to completing the purchase.
-Our guide to first-time buyer mortgages covers the full process, but here is a clear overview of what to expect at each step.
+Buying your first home runs through several stages, from sorting your finances to the day the sale completes.
+Our guide to first-time buyer mortgages covers the whole process, and here is a quick overview of each step.

 From saving to keys in hand